Endotrivial modules for finite groups via homotopy theory: Introduction

+In fact we establish in Theorem~\ref{sylowss} a more general correspondence between $kG$--modules that split as a sum of trivial and projective modules upon restriction to $S$, and representations of the fundamental group $\pi_1(\Oep(G))$, refining parts of Green correspondence.

-where $k_\phi$ is the $G$--twisted coefficient system with values $k$ induced by $\phi\co \Oep(G) \to k^\times$. \end{Th} Here we used the equivalence of categories $\stmod_{kG} \xrightarrow{\sim} D^b(kG)/K^b(kG)$ between the finitely generated stable module category and the bounded derived category modulo perfect complexes recalled in Section~\ref{rickard-subsec}.
-We recall $G$--twisted coefficient systems on the $p$--subgroup complex $|\calS_p(G)|$, the nerve of the poset of non-trivial $p$--subgroups of $G$, in Section~\ref{coeff-subsub}.
+The one-dimensionality of $\hat H^0(P;M)$ is by definition of Sylow-trivial, as $P$ is subconjugate to $S$.
+Also, we used the equivalence of homotopy categories $\stmod_{kG} \xrightsimeq D^b(kG)/\Dperf(kG)$ between $\stmod_{kG}$, the full subcategory of the stable module category $\Stmod_{kG}$ with objects finitely generated $kG$--modules, and the bounded derived category of finitely generated $kG$--modules, modulo perfect complexes, recalled in \S\ref{rickard-subsec}.
+We recall $G$--twisted coefficient systems on the $p$--subgroup complex $|\calS_p(G)|$, the nerve of the poset of non-trivial $p$--subgroups of $G$, in \S\ref{coeff-subsub}.

-That $\hat H^0(P;M)$ is one-dimensional is the elementary algebraic fact, observed by Mazza--Thevenaz \cite[Lem.~2.6]{MT07}, that indecomposable Sylow-trivial modules on $N_G(P)$ are one-dimensional; see Proposition~\ref{onedim}---it is again encoded in the theorem since $\pi_1(\Oep(G)) \cong G$ if $O_p(G) \neq 1$.

-The chain complex $C_*(|\calS_p(G)|;k_\phi)$ can be interpreted as the value on $G/e$ of the homotopy left Kan extension of $\phi$ along $\Oep(G)^{\op} \to \Op(G)^{\op}$, which has model the homotopy colimit in chain complexes $\hocolim_{P \in \calS_p(G)^{\op}} k_\phi$, and it was in fact this viewpoint that led us to the formula; see also Remark~\ref{kanext}.
+The chain complex $C_*(|\calS_p(G)|;k_\phi)$ can be interpreted as the value on $G/e$ of the homotopy left Kan extension of $\phi$ along $\Oep(G)^{\op} \to \Op(G)^{\op}$, i.e., to the opposite orbit category on {\em all} $p$--subgroups, which has model the homotopy colimit in chain complexes $\hocolim_{P \in \calS_p(G)^{\op}} k_\phi$ (see Proposition~\ref{kanext-prop}).
 When $\phi=1$, the complex is the Steinberg complex without the $k$--augmentation in degree $-1$, and the fact that $\Phi^{-1}(k) \cong k$ is equivalent to projectivity of the augmented Steinberg complex, proved by Quillen \cite[4.5]{quillen78} and Webb \cite{webb91}.

+Let us briefly describe how to obtain the whole group of endotrivial modules $T_k(G)$ from that of $T_k(G,S)$ together with results in the literature.
+Using the definitions (see \S\ref{subsec:sylowtriv}) have an exact sequence